swcarpentry/r-novice-inflammation/episodes/06-best-practices-R.md

 - "Factor out common operations rather than repeating them."
 - "Keep all of the source files for a project in one directory and use relative paths to access them."
 - "Keep track of the memory used by your program."
-- "Always start with a clean environment instead of saving session history."
+- "Always start with a clean environment instead of saving the workspace."
 - "Keep track of session information in your project folder."
 - "Have someone else review your code."
 - "Use version control."